tm logo

 How to Insert a Trademark Symbol (On Windows, Mac, Linux, iOS, & Android)

-Whether drafting a document, creating a presentation, or posting on social media, knowing how to insert this symbol can be crucial.
+Whether you're drafting an important document, designing a standout presentation, or posting on social media to engage your audience, inserting this symbol correctly is crucial.

 This article will guide you through the process of inserting the trademark symbol on various operating systems, including Mac, Windows, Linux, and mobile devices.